-I often hear from managers that they don’t know what to coach their direct reports on.
+I often hear from managers that they don’t know how to approach coaching their direct reports.
 It appears the word coaching implies to them that they must have some special insights and skills which would qualify them to coach someone else.
 Most managers do not realize that they actually know a lot about the company, how things work, how things should be working and how it is going generally.
 Perhaps all they need is a way to get the conversation going?